On Deformation Theory in Higher Logarithmic Geometry

 \begin{proof} The pullback ${\rm Log} \times_{{\rm CAlg}} P_{\rm CAlg} \to {\rm Log}$ is a Cartesian fibration since the pointed envelope $P_{\rm CAlg} \to {\rm CAlg}$ is a Cartesian fibration.
 The resulting functor $P_{\rm Log}^{\rm rep} \to {\rm Log} \times_{\rm CAlg} P_{\rm CAlg}$ of Cartesian fibrations over ${\rm Log}$ sends Cartesian morphisms over ${\rm Log}$ to Cartesian morphisms over ${\rm Log}$, since the forgetful functor ${\rm Log} \to {\rm CAlg}$ commutes with limits.
 The functor is an equivalence on each fiber by Proposition \ref{prop:augmentedalgrepl}, which concludes the proof by \cite[Corollary 2.4.4.4]{HTT}. \end{proof}

 \begin{remark} In light of Lemma \ref{lem:pointedeqlog}, the reader may wonder why we simply did not \emph{define} the replete pointed envelope as the pullback ${\rm Log} \times_{{\rm CAlg}} P_{\rm CAlg} \to {\rm Log}$.
 This is related to the discussion of Remark \ref{rem:rognescomp}: We find this line of exposition to more clearly highlight the repletion functor as a means of ``cashing out'' the additional data provided by the log structure, while we would find it less natural to define an object which is \emph{a priori} independent of the log structure.
-In particular, we find statements like Lemma \ref{lem:repglobal} to be more transparent from this perspective. \end{remark}
+In particular, we find statements like Lemma \ref{lem:repglobal} to be more transparent from this perspective, while the effect of the repletion procedure would be hidden in Proposition \ref{prop:augmentedalgrepl} if we took the pullback ${\rm Log} \times_{{\rm CAlg}} P_{\rm CAlg}$ as the definition of the replete pointed envelope. \end{remark}